browniebroke/browniebroke.com/src/posts/2022-11-21-specify-docs-dependency-groups-with-poetry-and-read-the-docs/index.md

   configuration: docs/source/conf.py
 ```

 The main trick is to configure Poetry to not create virtual environment, and then pass the `poetry install` command form the previous section with docs group as `post_install`.
-RTD doesn't let you customise the installation step, and it may install some older version of Sphinx, so by setting as `post_install` you're sure to get what you ask for.
+RTD doesn't let you customise the installation step, and it may install some older version of Sphinx, so by setting as `post_install`, you're sure to get what you ask for.
+This last bit shouldn't be a problem unless your RTD project was created a long time ago.

 ## Closing words